Radiologic Technology

 Study subjects including:

-If you enjoy problem-solving, working with people and being challenged in a fast-paced setting with plenty of variety, earning a radiologic technologist degree might be right for you.
+If you enjoy problem-solving, working with people and being challenged in a fast-paced setting with plenty of variety, earning a radiologic technologist degree can set you on a path to a rewarding career.

 I would encourage anyone interested in the medical field to look into the Aims Radiology Program.
 You get the opportunity to visit numerous clinical sites and shadow other areas such as MRI, CT, etc. The instructors are amazing and really are rooting for your success.